AzonInc/Doorman/docs/guide/firmware/additions.md

           command: !lambda "return id(turn_on_light_command);" // [!code ++] // [!code focus]
 ```

-If you would like to take care about the sun elevation you can adjust it.
+If you want to account for the sun's elevation as well, you can adjust it accordingly.
 ```yaml
 <!--@include: minimal.example.yaml-->